fdevita92/CartPole/README.md

 To test the system just type: python3 dqn_cartpole.py test (I suggest you to load the best weights provided by the script during train mode for best performances).
 Note: the environment will render only if the number of testing episodes will be less or equal 20 (you can change this setting if you want)

 # Best Model
-The script can be run in a third mode called best.
+The script can be run in a third mode called "best".
 After training, by running this mode the script will search for the best model among the files saved inside the model directory (this may take a lot of time, so be patient).
 It will test every model for 10 episodes and it will return the best one with the highest score (on average).

 # Main Dependencies
 1. Tensorflow